Last Updated on September 24, 2022

-In addition, burdock root is a natural diuretic, meaning it promotes a loss of water through urination.
+In addition, fresh burdock root is a natural diuretic, meaning it promotes a loss of water through urination.
 However, this increased urination can lead to dehydration.

 Burdock is typically consumed in food, tea, and supplement amounts.
 As with many dietary supplements in the United States, they are not regulated by the U.S. Food and Drug Administration (FDA) and are not approved for safety or effectiveness before they hit the shelves and are available to the general public.

 It is recommended that pregnant women consult with their physician prior to consuming any dietary supplement.